 1. Create a Disaster Preparedness Manual

 Your company’s disaster preparedness manual will serve several purposes.
 First, it will assist managers and all other employees in carrying out the actions necessary to ensure the maximum human survival as well as business continuity.
 In the case of a disaster preparedness manual, a hard copy print out for each employee is preferable over a digital copy.
 In the event of a catastrophic emergency where utility service is disrupted, employees will still be able to access the printed manual for instructions on how best to proceed.
-Your disaster preparedness manual should include instructions on how to safeguard the company’s physical and digital assets as well as survival guidelines for employees.
+Your disaster preparedness manual should include instructions on how to safeguard the company’s physical and digital assets.
+This can be done with a digital asset manager like Asset Bank, as well as survival guidelines for employees.

 2. Have Mock Emergency Drills